 Can cause intoxication, coma, and death.

 Never give your cat alcoholic beverages.
 Wine, liquor, whiskey, even beer or foods containing alcohol; none of them.
-The alcohol has the same effect on a cat’s liver and brain that it has on humans, but it takes far less to do its damage.
+Alcohol has the same effect on a cat’s liver and brain that it has on humans, but it takes far less to do its damage.
 Just two teaspoons of whisky can cause a coma in a 5-pound cat, and one more teaspoon could kill it.

-Be careful: they can also drink or lick up some products that contain alcohol, personal products such as mouthwash or perfume, cleaning products, mouthwash liquids such as listerine, alcohol-containing cough syrups or other medications.
+Be careful: they can also drink or lick up some products that contain alcohol, personal products such as mouthwash or perfume, cleaning products, mouthwash liquids such as listerine, alcohol-containing cough syrups, or other medications.

 Contains caffeine theobromine, which is toxic to cats, even in small amounts.
 It can cause vomiting and diarrhea and be toxic to the heart and nervous system.